The Truth About Watermelon and Dogs: Is It Really Toxic?

 Introduce watermelon slowly to check for any signs of allergies or digestive issues like vomiting or diarrhea.

-As with all treats, watermelon should make up no more than 10% of your dog’s daily calorie intake.
+When determining ‘How much watermelon can my dog eat?‘, remember that treats should make up no more than 10% of your dog’s daily calories

 Dog SizeRecommended Serving